 This doesn’t mean I disappear off-grid, only to resurface once the copy’s written.
 I’ll break the project up into sections and share my work at regular intervals so you can see what I’m doing and share your thoughts.

 Keeping you in the loop stops me from heading off in the wrong direction and helps you understand more about the rationale behind the copy I’ve written for you.

 5. Feedback & revisions

 I welcome open and honest feedback throughout the project.
 It’s vital to ensure I produce copy you’re happy with.

 Two rounds of revisions (within the scope of the project plan) are covered by my project fee.
 For more information about this, take a look at myterms and conditions.

 6. Sign off & launch

-Once you’ve confirmed you’re happy with my final draft, it’s time to launch your shiny new copy and head to the pub for a celebratory drink.
+Once you’ve confirmed you’re happy with my final draft, it’s time to launch your shiny new copy and put some fizz on ice to celebrate.

 7. Review & support